Julian22222/React_Asp.Net_WebAPI/api/README.md

 - we already written the code to handle validation of JWT
 - Identity handles the rest! (validation)
-- We can't generate JWT yet, we need to write code to handel generation of JWT
+- We can't generate JWT yet, we need to write code to handle generation of JWT
 - We create the tokken! (generation)
 - there are many ways to do this, but it easier to write your own service to create tokkens outside of Identity, there are tools that allow to do that